Danish pastry: Terminology

 In Danish, Norwegian, and Swedish, the term for Danish pastry is wienerbrød (or wienerbröd), meaning 'Viennese bread'.
-The same etymology is also the origin of the Icelandic vínarbrauð, Finnish viineri and Estonian Viini sai ('Viennese pastry').
+The same etymology is also the origin of the Icelandic vínarbrauð, Faroese vinarbreyð, Finnish viineri and Estonian Viini sai ('Viennese pastry').

 In Austria and Bavaria, conversely, the Danish pastry is known as Kopenhagener Plunder (or simply Kopenhagener, after Copenhagen) or Dänischer Plunder.

 Composition

-Danish pastry is made of yeast-leavened dough of wheat flour, milk, eggs, sugar, and large amounts of butter or margarine.
+Danish pastry is made of yeast-leavened dough (known as a viennoiserie) of wheat flour, milk, eggs, sugar, and large amounts of butter or margarine.

 A yeast dough is rolled out thinly, covered with thin slices of butter between the layers of dough, and then the dough is folded and rolled several times, creating 27 layers.
 If necessary, the dough is chilled between foldings to ease handling.
 The process of rolling, buttering, folding, and chilling is repeated multiple times to create a multilayered dough that becomes airy and crispy on the outside, but also rich and buttery.

 Butter is the traditional fat used in Danish pastry, but in industrial production, less expensive fats are often used, such as hydrogenated sunflower oil.